OpenDSA/OpenDSA/RST/en/Glossary.rst

       Typical examples are arrays,
       :term:`search trees <search tree>`, and
       :term:`hash tables <hash table>`.

+   countably infinite
+   countable
+      A :term:`set` is countably infinite if it contains a finite number of elements, or (for a set with an infinite number of elements) if there exists a one-to-one mapping from the set to the set of integers.

    cost
       The amount of resources that the solution consumes.